elleuchkh/ada_jekyll_page/index.md

 We combined all the datasets together to get more information, and then structured them in 3 relevant datasets.
 Each one represents a specified role of involved parties:

--  *Entities:* is a company, trust or fund created in a low tax offshore jurisdiction.
+- <U><i>Entities:</i></U> is a company, trust or fund created in a low tax offshore jurisdiction.
-- *Officers:* a person or a company who plays role in an offshore entity.
+- <U><i>Officers:</i></U> a person or a company who plays role in an offshore entity.
-- *Intermediaries:* the link between someone seeking an offshore and an offshore service provider.
+- <U><i>Intermediaries:</i></U> the link between someone seeking an offshore and an offshore service provider.

 An other important dataset was used in our analysis which is :

--  *Edges:* they connect nodes from the above parts and describe the nature of the relation between them.
+-  <U><i>Edges:</i></U> they connect nodes from the above parts and describe the nature of the relation between them.
 This dataset was very important especially in network analysis.

 ---

 ### <span style="color:red"> Outline of the project </span>

 There is a huge amount of data, our work was to provide a detailed analysis of the dataset.
 We didn't focus our analysis on specific individuals. we tried instead to get a closer view about the involved countries and the distribution of the papers around the world.We will show you a brief presentation of the involved countries and the connection between them.
 Finally, we looked for any correlation between the implication of each country in the panama papers with international indexes.
-We will try to explain the correlation found with Financial Secrecy Index (FSI) and the countries.
+We will try to explain the correlation found between Financial Secrecy Index (FSI) and the countries.

 <U><b> Research questions </b></U>

 - What is the distribution of officers, entities and intermediaries around the world?
 It is based in specified countries or it is overspread? <br>
+- Based on network analysis, how can we describe the relationship and the connection between those countries? <br>
-- Can we relate our rankings to other world known indicators? <br>
+- Can we relate our rankings to other world known indicators such as Financial Secrecy Index (FSI)? <br>
-- What is the effect of suspicious investments on some countries?
-(Especially top Tax havens) <br>
-- Does Mossack Fonseca have connections with entities (intermediary companies, clients, beneficiaries and shareholders) based in countries <br>
-- Which had a high degree of illicit outflows? <br>

-We strongly believe in the usefulness of this kind of project in order to get a better understanding of the worldwide organization of the tax evasion phenomenon.
-We think that it could help society realize the importance of the event.
-It could therefore push towards the implementation of new tax regulations to prevent such aberrance.
+We will try to explain the phenomenon by analyzing the datasets in order to understand how much tax evasion is a very important tool for rich people.
+Our role is not to judge people or jurisdictions.
+We are just analyzing and interpreting the fact and maybe pushing towards the implementation of new tax regulations to prevent such aberrance.

 ###  <span style="color:red"> Involved countries </span>
 The worldwide distribution of the three main kinds of actors (which are Offshore entities, intermediaries and officers) is different.
-Each one differ from the others on a global scale even though some countries are represented in all three categories.
+Each one differ from the others on a global scale even though some countries are "well" represented in all the categories.

 <U><b> Entities </b></U>